xianchaoxiu/TBTLRR/README.md

 # TBTLRR

-The code in this toolbox implements "Transformed Bilateral Tensor Low-Rank Representation and Its Applications".
+The code in this toolbox implements "Data-Adaptive Transformed Bilateral Tensor Low-Rank Representation for Clustering".

+### Testing
+Directly run demo.m for reproduction.